 - Something you have (for example a smartcard, key or certificate)

-- Something you know (for example a password, PIN, or answer to a secret question)
+- Something you know (for example a password or PIN)

 - Something you are (for example fingerprint or facial recognition)